DanWahlin/CopilotAdventures/README.md

 1. Once you're through your first challenge, try another one but this time, use a different language.
 You can also try a more advanced challenge if you're up for it!

+## Create a UI for Your Challenge

+1. Once you've completed a challenge, try creating a UI for it.
+Use pure HTML/CSS/JavaScript or a library/framework of your choosing.

 ## Submit Your Own Copilot Challenge

 Do you have a coding challenge story you'd like to submit?
 We'd love to see it!
 Please submit a pull request to this repository with your challenge and solution.
 Be sure to follow the challenge story template used with each story in the [Challenges](./Challenges) folder.